-''' :run suprtool.pub.robelle
+:run suprtool.pub.robelle

 SUPRTOOL/Copyright Robelle Solutions Technology Inc. 1981-2001.

-(Version 4.5) SUN, JUN 17, 2001, 11:47 AM Type H for help.
+(Version 4.8) SUN, JUN 17, 2004, 11:47 AM Type H for help.

-Licensee: The Shum Co.

 Today's Hint.
-To see ALL of the options available in Suprtool,

-use >VERIFY ALL.
+To see ALL of the options available in Suprtool, use >VERIFY ALL.

->

-'''

-Suprtool prints its version number and the current time right after a banner.
-It also prints the name of the company that has licensed this copy of Suprtool.

-Suprtool then prompts with ">".
+Suprool prints its version number and the current time right after a banner Suprool then prompts with ">".
 Press Return after typing each command.
 For example, if you type the help command: